epfl-ada/ada-2022-project-toestewbrr/README.md

 Note: Due to the weakness of our available computing power, our current analysis is restricted to [ADD NUMBER] romantic comedy movies.
 A broader analysis will be performed when we gain access to more powerful computing clusters.

-From our custom pipeline, we extracted couples from the plot summaries.
-The NER annotator recognizes characters, while coref links together all common mentions of each character.
-The OpenIE and KBP annotators then conveniently label love relationships between entities as `per:spouse`.
+From our custom pipeline, we extracted couples from all romantic comedy summaries.
+The **NER** annotator recognizes characters, while **coref** links together all common mentions of each character.
+The **OpenIE** and **KBP** annotators then conveniently label love relationships between entities as `per:spouse`.
 By extracting these relationships, we identified [ADD NUMBER] relationships among [ADD NUMBER] different movies.

 ### 3. Future analysis

 We now define the methods we will use to answer our research questions.

+ > ### Are there recurrent personality types among lovers?

+To answer this question, we will first gather as much information as possible about each character involved in a love relationship.
+We can obtain the main role of each lover from the KBP tag `per:title`.
+Additional information including actions, adjectives and attributes will be extracted from KBP relation triples with this entity as subject.

+We will then cluster the above character descriptions for all movies using a BERT pre-trained transformer to embed it into a high-dimensional space.
+We will then perform dimensionality reduction to a 2- or 3-dimensional space.
+Finally, we will use a clustering algorithm such as K-means to agglomerate personality types, which will be displayed in an interactive graph.

+We will also strive to identify which personality types are most common for each gender using a gender annotator.

+> ### Which type of personalities are coupled together?

-> ### How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?
+How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?

 We will extract demographic information about each character involved in a couple through the KBP annotator, such as their age, country of origin, ethnicity and religion.
-We will also use the corresponding available actor metadata when available.
+We will also use the corresponding actor metadata when available.

-Method: Extracting personalities using KBP: Extract information from each character (age from per_age, country from per:country, role from per:title)

- > ### Are there recurrent personality types among lovers for each gender?

-- Using the extracted couples, we obtain the role of each character involved from per:title.

-- OpenIE: Extract information by looking at relation triples, where Named entity is the subject, and collect all object adjectives or common nouns.

-- Cluster the above character information using BERT transformer, then dimensionality reduction through UMAP and then use a clustering algorithm to agglomerate personality types, which we will visualize in a 2D interactive graph.

-1. Get characters in a couple using CoreNLP per:spouse
-2. For each character in a couple, get associated list of descriptive words (like adjectives, actions or attributes)
-3. For each character description, map it to a 100-dimensional embedding using BERT or NLTK, then do principal component analysis to map back to 2- or 3-dimensional space and visualize the clusters

-Gender differences
-- From the couples and their character personalities from 3.1. and 3.2., we will explore how personalities differ across genders.
-- Most common personality types for each gender.

-> ### Which type of personalities are coupled together?

 > ### Has the cinematic couple evolved over time?

 Dividing all movies by decade, we will look at the most common personality types among couples and how it evolves through time.